Cuneo 20-0 Pro Piacenza: Serie C game ends in farce as visitors start with seven players | Goal.com

 They had been unable to field a team for their previous four league fixtures, resulting in 3-0 walkover defeats, and league regulations stipulate that any side that fails to fulfill five fixtures in a season is liable to be expelled.

-Seven is the minimum number of players with which a team can begin a match under FIFA rules, and although the team were briefly bolstered to eight men by the addition of the team’s physio midway through the second half, it failed to improve their miserable hand.
+Seven is the minimum number of players with which a team can begin a match under FIFA rules, and although the team were briefly bolstered to eight men by an additional player who had forgotten his documentation at kick-off, it failed to improve their miserable hand.

 In absurd circumstances at Cuneo’s Stadio Fratelli Paschiero, the hosts began their scoring blitz after just three minutes and scarcely let up for the rest of the first half.